PtOlga/planfix_reminder/README.md

 debug_mode = true
 ```

-Logs are saved to `logs/` folder with detailed application activity.
+Logs are saved to `logs/` folder next to the executable with detailed application activity.

 ### Module Testing
 Each module can be tested independently: